MoonHyeJung/moonhyejung.github.io/_posts/2022-01-01-carrers-lectures.markdown

 tags: [Careers, Lectures] # add tag
 ---

 I have lectured on new technologies related to simulation, virtual reality, and web services for companies.
-Since 2000, I have been giving various lectures on data analysis for companies and universities.
+Since 2000, I have given various lectures on data analysis for companies and universities.

 ### Careers(Title, Company)
 * 2022.02 ~ present\.
 Women in Services Computing Committee, [IEEE Technical Community on Services Computing](http://tab.computer.org/tcsvc/).